-The water cycle is a system in which water is in constant motion from the atmosphere to land, plants and surface water and back again to the atmosphere.
+The water cycle is a cirular system in which water moves from the atmosphere to land, plants and surface water and back again to the atmosphere.
 The atmosphere is made of air.
-Air surrounds us, in the air there is water vapor.
+Air surrounds us and contains water vapor.
 This water vapor forms clouds.
 All clouds are made up of water droplets or ice crystals.
 When ice crystals or water droplets get too large, they fall to the earth as precipitation (rain or snow).

 Sometimes this runoff will go underground and turn into groundwater.
 We use groundwater for wells.

 Here is this week's printout, parts of the water cycle .
 Use the simple cards for younger children.